 GMLP's consolidated financial profile has remained reasonable.
-The Partnership has maintained an acceptable cash flow-to-debt ratio for the current rating category.
-Although the consolidated debt-to-capital (67.2%) and consolidated EBIT gross interest coverage (1.82 times) were slightly weaker than the "A" rating range in F2015, respective non-consolidated ratios were reasonable (non-consolidated leverage at 53.8%, interest coverage at 1.72 times and cash flow-to-debt at 18.4%).
-GMLP's non-consolidated financial statements are presented from the perspective of its directly owned, flagship entity, Gaz Métro-QDA by removing the impact of consolidation of investments in subsidiaries and financial interests, including GMP, VGS, Trans Québec & Maritimes Pipeline Inc. (TQM; rated A (low) by DBRS) and wind farm projects.
+The Partnership has maintained an acceptable cash flowto-debt ratio for the current rating category.
+Although the consolidated debt-to-capital (63.8%) and consolidated EBIT gross interest coverage (1.92 times (x)) for the last 12 months ended June 30, 2016 (LTM 2016), were relatively weak for the current rating category, respective non-consolidated ratios were reasonable (non-consolidated leverage at 53.5%, interest coverage at 1.96x and cash flow-to-debt at 20.4%).
+GMLP's non-consolidated financial statements are presented from the perspective of its directly owned, flagship entity, Gaz Métro-QDA, by removing the impact of consolidation of investments in subsidiaries and financial interests, including GMP, VGS, Trans Québec & Maritimes Pipeline Inc. (TQM; rated A (low) with a Stable trend by DBRS) and wind farm projects.